ryancdickson/staging/docs/BR.md

 ## 7.2 CRL profile

-Prior to 20XX-XX-XX, the CA SHALL issue CRLs in accordance with the profile specified in these Requirements or the profile specified in version 2.0.X of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.
-Effective 20XX-XX-XX, the CA SHALL issue Certificates in accordance with the profile specified in these Requirements.
+Prior to 2024‐03‐15, the CA SHALL issue CRLs in accordance with the profile specified in these Requirements or the profile specified in Version 1.8.7 of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates.
+Effective 2024‐03‐15, the CA SHALL issue CRLs in accordance with the profile specified in these Requirements.

 If the CA asserts compliance with these Baseline Requirements, all CRLs that it issues MUST comply with the following CRL profile, which incorporates, and is derived from [RFC 5280](https://tools.ietf.org/html/rfc5280).
 Except as explicitly noted, all normative requirements imposed by RFC 5280 shall apply, in addition to the normative requirements imposed by this document.
 CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280#appendix-B) for further issues to be aware of.